UAV Aerial Surveying Imaging

 Additionally, from planning to collection and data processing product output needs, we can undertake all that's necessary when it comes to aerial imaging surveying thus keeping costs and time to a minimum.

-Sub-centimetre-level GSD RGB and NIR (Near-Infrared) aerial imagery;
+Sub-centimetre-level GSD Geotagged RGB and NIR (Near-Infrared) Aerial Imagery;

 Airograph are a Data Processing and Photogrammetry consultation solution who supply at both consumer and enterprise level for drone data applications.